chef-boneyard/chef-web-docs-2016/step_resource/step_resource_package_install_package_on_platform.rst

 ..
 This is an included how-to.

-The following example shows how to use the |resource package| resource to install an application named "app" and ensure that the correct packages are installed for the correct platform:
+The following example shows how to use the |resource package| resource to install an application named ``app`` and ensure that the correct packages are installed for the correct platform:

 .. code-block:: ruby